rectorphp/getrector-com/resources/blog/posts/2024/2024-11-13-introducing-composer-version-based-sets.md

 <br>

-This is wrong for couple reasons:
+This doesn't seem right for a couple of reasons:

 * we have to always check if there is a new set we should add here
-* if we use Twig 2, there is no point in running Twig 1 sets - they also may cause error, as syntax evolves
+* if we use Twig 2, there is no point in running Twig 1 set - they also may cause an error as syntax evolves
 * if we use Twig 1.20, we don't want 1.40 sets to run as they might break the code

 ### What should happen instead?

 * Rector should look into installed `composer.json` version of `twig/twig`
-* then check all Twig sets, find those that make sense to apply
+* then check all Twig sets and find those that make sense to apply
 * run those

 If we upgrade to Twig 3 later on, Rector should pick up sets for Twig 3 for us.
-So we don't maintain the `rector.php` at all.
+So, we don't maintain the `rector.php` at all.

 ### Introducing `withComposerBased()`